Whilst The Box has been in development, we've delivered a variety of offsite exhibitions, displays, events and projects

 Whilst the City Museum and Art Gallery’s building has now closed for the development of The Box, some of our collections are now on display in other venues.

 Our sites are easy to get to on foot from Plymouth city centre and many are on, or near, a bus route.
-To help plan your journeys, visit the traveline website or click on our Google map.
+Use the map below to see our locations, or open the map in a new window (recommended on a phone).
+To help plan your journeys, visit the traveline website.

 If you’re walking from the city centre, it will take you roughly 20 minutes to get to the Record Office.
 The best bus route is any bus that stops on Exeter Street.
 The Record Office is roughly a 20 minute walk or 10 minute taxi ride from the train station.

-The Barbican – Elizabethan House and Merchant’s House (both currently closed due to essential conservation work).
+The Barbican – Elizabethan House, Merchant’s House (both currently closed due to essential conservation work).

 If you’re walking from the city centre, you can access the Hoe and Barbican via Armada Way or the seafront.
-The best bus route for Smeaton’s Tower and the Elizabethan House is Plymouth CityBus No 25.
-The best bus route for the Merchant’s House is any bus that stops on Royal Parade.
+The best bus route for Smeaton’s Tower and the Elizabethan House (currently closed) is Plymouth CityBus No 25.
+The best bus route for the Merchant’s House (currently closed) is any bus that stops on Royal Parade.
 All three sites are roughly a 20 minute walk or 10 minute taxi ride from the train station.